 In this phase, the project team collected feedback to develop a vision statement, guiding principles and big moves, which will guide the development of design options in Community Engagement Phase 2.

 The vision statement is co-created with the community and describes the ideal future park.
 It is a big picture statement that should inspire everyone towards a common understanding of the project’s overall goals and objectives.
-The draft vision statement for the new park is:
+The vision statement for the improved park is:

 Buttonwood Park will be a peaceful and inclusive family-friendly space that supports the health and well-being of a growing community.
 The improved park will offer a natural setting for relaxation, active recreation and community connection.
 The park will accommodate diverse community needs through improved amenities, while maintaining and enhancing the park’s green spaces.
 The park will ensure accessibility and safety, and be welcoming to people of all ages, abilities and backgrounds.